- Email me

 The heatwave may have eased for now, but it burns on in this week’s post – the soundtrack behind a story about a scandal on the Isle of Wight in 1976.
 Its author says her novels grow from ideas that take root and become obsessions – a process I recognise very well, as my own novels start that way.
 Alongside the ideas were key pieces of music – David Bowie for optimistic yearning, Nick Drake for wistfulness and Brian Eno for the unexpected and threatening.
 She is Isabel Ashdown and she’s on the Red Blog with her Undercover Soundtrack.

-authors, books, Brian Eno, deepen your story, entertainment, Fix and Finish With Confidence, having ideas, heat, how to write a book, how to write a novel, Isabel Ashdown, Isle of Wight, literary fiction, literature, Morrissey, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Nick drake, novels, publishing, Roz Morris, scandal, summer, Summer of '76, teenage narrator, teenagers, The Smiths, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing to music
+authors, books, Brian Eno, deepen your story, entertainment, Fix and Finish With Confidence, having ideas, heat, how to write a book, how to write a novel, Isabel Ashdown, Isle of Wight, literary fiction, literature, Morrissey, music for writing, My Memories of a Future Life, Nick drake, novels, publishing, Roz Morris, scandal, summer, Summer of '76, teenage narrator, teenagers, The Smiths, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music

 The most haunting pieces on The Undercover Soundtrack delve far deeper than inspiration.
 My guest this week shares a very personal story.
 Her debut novel, about a teenage piano prodigy, didn’t come from a captured track in headphones.
 It was her own brother learning Rachmaninoff piano concertos in the room above hers.
 The character struggles with bipolar disorder, as she has in her own life.
 A later novel tackles an incestuous and doomed love between brother and sister, a harsh and frightening story that she says took a severe toll on her own mental health.
 Her fiction has won multiple awards and her brother is finishing his studies at the Royal Academy of Music.
 She is Tabitha Suzuma and she’s on the Red Blog with her Undercover Soundtrack.